 - Money purchase pension plans

 The rules also apply to traditional, SEP, and SIMPLE IRAs.
-Government plans and the Federal Thrift Savings Plan are also subject to RMDs once reaching RBD.
+Government plans and the Federal Thrift Savings Plan are also subject to RMDs.

 Roth IRAs present a unique counter option.
 When an individual is alive, they’re not required to take an RMD from their account.
 Roth IRAs are only subject to the RMD rules once an individual has passed away.